 Eating out & Coffee

-If you can adapt to local food very well, then you may save more costs on eating out than those who mostly go to western restaurants.
+If you can adapt to local food very well, you may save more on eating out than those who mostly go to western restaurants.
 A Western restaurant usually sets you back twice that much.
 Normally, it won’t cost you over 100 RMB to get a typical Chinese meal with drinks for two persons, and it even costs much less if you’re happy to eat at a small hole-in-the-wall place.
-But it would also possible to expect to pay around 200-300 RMB if you’re eating at a fancy and expensive Chinese restaurant.
+But it would also be possible to expect to pay around 200-300 RMB if you’re eating at a fancy and expensive Chinese restaurant.

-If you are a fan of coffee drinks and need your daily caffeine fix, you will expect to pay at least 40 RMB for your daily intake of coffee, not only at Starbucks but also other coffee chains and cafes.
+If you are a fan of coffee drinks and need your daily caffeine fix, you will expect to pay at least 40 RMB for your daily intake of coffee, not only at Starbucks but also at other coffee chains and cafes.